bradjacobs/excel-to-csv/README.md

     });
 }
 ```
-This appears to work and requires a lot less code.  _BUT_... it seems to expose a few limitations with the POI functionality.
+This appears to work with a lot less code.  _**BUT**_... it seems to expose a few limitations with the POI functionality.

 Namely:
 * empty cells could cause data to seemingly 'shift' to a different column
-  * i.e. if no value in Column A, but is a value in Column B, then the Colum B value will show up as the first value in the row.
+  * i.e. if no value in Column A, but is a value in Column B, then the Column B value will show up as the first value in the row.
 * Bigger Excel files (>1MB ?) will throw an exception with message: _"The text would exceed the max allowed overall size of extracted text"_
 * It will give data from all sheets (even if you only want one)
 * The output csv text might not have the cells quoted the way you want (subjective)

+## FinalThoughts

-This project was originally created in a day, so i'm sure there are other items I've missed.  ;-)
+This project was originally created in a day, so I'm sure there are other items I've missed.  :-)